Known for its nightlife and the beauty of its canals, Amsterdam is also the home of many innovative companies within the biotechnology sector.

-With the help of experts, we have put together a list of the top biotech companies seeking to change the world from the bustling city of Amsterdam.
+With the help of experts, we have put together a list of the top biotech companies in Amsterdam seeking to change the world from this bustling city.

 Agendia is a molecular diagnostics company that develops genomic tests for breast cancer.
 The company has launched two tests: one to predict the likelihood of breast cancer recurring after surgery and another to classify the type of tumor a patient has.
 These tests can help determine the most suitable treatment for each patient and avoid giving harsh treatments such as chemotherapy to people who are unlikely to respond to or benefit from them.

 A spin-off from Shell, Avantium is developing chemicals and materials made from renewable sources of plant sugars, such as forestry and agricultural byproducts.
 One of the applications is the development of 100% renewable bioplastics, with ongoing projects to make bottles for Coca Cola and yogurt cups for Danone.
 Other projects Avantium takes part in include the production of plant-based glycols and the construction of bio-asphalt roads using plant-based lignin.

 Caelus Health develops microbiome therapies to prevent and treat cardiometabolic disorders.
 The company’s technology is based on research at Amsterdam’s Academic Medical Center showing that transplants of gut bacteria increases insulin sensitivity in people with metabolic syndrome.
 The company’s lead candidate, based on the microbe Eubacterium hallii, is being tested in phase II clinical trials as a treatment for type 2 diabetes as well as a preventive food supplement for people with prediabetes.